multycloud/multy-docs/docs/getting-started.md

 - AWS - https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/
 - Azure - https://azure.microsoft.com/en-gb/free/

-### 3. Create Access Keys
+### 3. Generate Access Keys

 In order to allow Multy to deploy infrastructure in your cloud account(s), you need to generate credentials and pass them through Terraform.

 You'll also need a Multy API key, which you can get freely by contacting support@multy.dev.
-You can pass them to Terraform though the `MULTY_API_KEY` environment variable.
+You can pass them to Terraform through the `MULTY_API_KEY` environment variable.

 #### Generate AWS credentials

-You can get an `access_key` and an `access_secret` through the AWS console following the [docs](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+You can get an `access_key` and `access_secret` through the AWS console following the [docs](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 You can pass the credentials to Terraform in one of the following ways: